‘Plan’, ugh, it even sounds slow.

 If you take nothing else away from this, then please remember this one thing.
 Marketing plans, customer journey planners – they’re just guides.
 They can never be a full picture of everything your customer does or is going to do.
 They’re simply templates to get you started so you can get on to the more important task of executing and testing.
-My particular favorite is funnel models – how many of us have gotten ourselves tied up in knots over funnel models?
-HELLO!!
-They are just a guide.
-Throw a few numbers in, get an idea and then move on.

-All the stuff above is partly why I created immerj.
+You know what, all the stuff above is partly why I created immerj.